Turkish involvement in the Syrian civil war: Antiquities smuggling

-In 2015, Syria's antiquities chief has said Turkey was refusing to return looted objects from ancient heritage sites in Syria or to provide information about them.
-Also, Turkey have been said that it lets ISIL smuggles Syrian antiquities through it.
-In an official letter to UN, the Russian envoy Vitaly Churkin stated that antiquities from Syria and Iraq are exported to Turkey.
-The main center for the smuggling of cultural heritage items is the Turkish city of Gaziantep, where the stolen goods are sold at illegal auctions.
-According to the envoy, new smuggling hubs are popping up on the Turkish-Syrian border, with the "bulky goods" being delivered by the Turkish transport companies.
-Smuggled artifacts then arrive in the Turkish cities of Izmir, Mersin and Antalya, where representatives of international criminal groups produce fake documents on the origin of the antiquities.
-Turkey responded that she will investigate the claims but believes that the accusations are politically motivated.
+In 2016, Russian envoy Vitaly Churkin reported in an official letter to the UN that antiquities were smuggled from Syria and Iraq to Turkey, primarily through Gaziantep, where they were illegally auctioned.
+He noted the emergence of new smuggling hubs on the Turkish-Syrian border, facilitated by Turkish transport companies.
+Smuggled items reached İzmir, Mersin, and Antalya, where international criminal groups forged documentation for the artifacts.
+Turkey has pledged to investigate these allegations, asserting that they are politically motivated.
+In 2015, Syria's antiquities chief said Turkey refused to return looted objects from ancient heritage sites in Syria or to provide information about them.
+Also, Turkey said that it allows ISIL to smuggle Syrian antiquities through the country.

-Later on, reports emerged in 2019 that following the Operation Olive Branch, more than 16,000 artifacts such as glass, pottery and mosaics mostly from Afrin District, were looted and smuggled to Turkey by Syrian rebels.

-In 2022, the Russian Defence Ministry claimed that Turkish-backed forces illegally do excavations in northern Syria.
-They are using explosives and heavy equipments which destroy the ancient sites.
-Many also accused Turkey of turning a blind eye in these activities.
-Turkey in response, according to the Turkish defence, interior and culture and tourism ministries, deployed Turkish soldiers in some of the ancient sites in Syria and started operation to retrieve Syrian smuggled items in Turkey.
+Reports emerged again in 2019 that, following Operation Olive Branch, more than 16,000 artifacts such as glass, pottery and mosaics, mostly from Afrin District, were looted and smuggled to Turkey by Syrian rebels.
+In 2022, the Russian Defense Ministry said that Turkish-backed forces illegally performed excavations in northern Syria by using explosives and heavy equipment that destroyed ancient sites; in response, Turkey deployed soldiers in some of the ancient sites and started an operation to retrieve smuggled Syrian items in Turkey.

 Water supplies

-In March 2020, nongovernmental organizations, the World Health Organization and the Kurdish-led administration in northeast Syria said that the water supply from the Alouk pumping station has been repeatedly interrupted after Turkey and its allies took control of the Allouk water station after the Turkish offensive in October 2019.
+In March 2020, nongovernmental organizations, the World Health Organization and the Kurdish-led administration in northeast Syria said that the water supply from the Alouk pumping station had been repeatedly interrupted after Turkey and its allies took control of the Alouk water station after the Turkish offensive in October 2019.
 In addition, local authorities and humanitarian groups in Northeast Syria said that they are unable to bring additional supplies into the region because the border with the Kurdistan Region of Iraq is closed.
-They all warned that doing these in the midst of the COVID-19 pandemic is very dangerous.
+They all warned against doing these in the midst of the COVID-19 pandemic.

-In August 2020, the Bashar al-Assad government and the Kurds accused Turkey and its allies that they cut off water to the Al-Hasaka province.
-The deputy United Nations Humanitarian Coordinator for Syria said to the Security Council that there were frequent water cuts in the Al-Hasakah and the Al-Hawl.
-The Permanent Representative of Turkey to the United Nations, Feridun Sinirlioğlu, denied the accusations and responded that the water station is powered from a dam, which is controlled by the Syrian Democratic Forces.
+In August 2020, the Assad regime and the Kurds accused Turkey and its allies of cutting off water to al-Hasakah Governorate.
+The deputy United Nations Humanitarian Coordinator for Syria told the Security Council that there were frequent water cuts in al-Hasakah and al-Hawl.
+The Permanent Representative of Turkey to the United Nations, Feridun Sinirlioğlu, denied the accusations, adding that the water station is powered from a dam, which is controlled by the Syrian Democratic Forces.